{user_name}

 View

-2025 02 18 TU Berlin Donation Donation Adrian Siebing SNET Service centric Networking 3D Printer Logo
+2025 02 18 TU Berlin donation Donation Adrian Siebing SNET Service centric Networking 3D printer Logo

 Learning begins where imagination becomes tangible.

-Donation Waldkindergarten Volkach EV
+Donation Forest Kindergarten Volkach EV

-Donation over 1,000€ to the Waldkindergarten Volkach
+Donation of over €1,000 to the Forest Kindergarten Volkach

-The engineering office Glaser donates 1,000 euros to the Waldkindergarten Volkach to promote creativity and connection to nature. ➔ Learn more now!
+Ingenieurbüro Glaser donates €1,000 to the Forest Kindergarten Volkach to promote creativity and a connection with nature. ➔ Learn more now!

 View

-quote waldkindergarten volkach logo
+quote forest kindergarten volkach logo

-Donation over 1,000€ to the Waldkindergarten Volkach
+Donation of over €1,000 to the Forest Kindergarten Volkach

-Last Friday, the engineering office Glaser surprised us with a donation of 1,000 euros to the support association Waldkindergarten Volkach.
-The managing director Johannes Glaser and his team were on site to present the symbolic check.
+Last Friday, the engineering firm Glaser surprised us with a donation of €1,000 to the Förderverein Waldkindergarten Volkach.
+Managing director Johannes Glaser and his team were on site to present the symbolic cheque.

 To the Forest Kindergarten - Volkach